tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/08/lesson.md

 1. Housekeeping (5 minutes)
 2. Introduction to Metadata (lecture 20 minutes)
-  - quick note at the beginning: metadata for some is data for others . . . give the geographic metadata example
+  - quick note at the beginning:
+    - metadata for some is data for others . . . give the geographic metadata example
+	- NSA and metadata (phones, apple, etc.)
+	- Metadata is not bad, it is just misunderstood
   - what is metadata, where does it fit in the research data lifecycle, what roles does it play
     - purposes (descriptive, structural, administrative)
     - functions (structure, vocabs, record formats, standards, frameworks)